sawilove/pdf-zipper/README.md

 ## Features

-- **Project Directory Conversion**: Transforms all code files in a directory (and subdirectories) into a single PDF
+- **Project Directory Conversion**: Transforms all code files in a directory (and subdirectories) into a single PDF.
-- **Code Formatting**: Preserves code indentation and handles long lines with proper wrapping
+- **Code Formatting**: Preserves code indentation and handles long lines with proper wrapping.
-- **Selective File Processing**: Filter files by extension or exclude specific files/directories
+- **Selective File Processing**: Filter files by extension or exclude specific files/directories.
-- **Visual Structure**: Files are clearly separated with headers and consistent formatting
+- **Visual Structure**: Files are clearly separated with headers and consistent formatting.
-- **AI-Friendly Format**: Creates PDFs that are easily digestible by AI assistants for context loading
+- **AI-Friendly Format**: Creates PDFs that are easily digestible by AI assistants for context loading.

 ## Installation

 ### Prerequisites

-- Python 3.6 or higher
+- Python 3.6 or higher.
 - Required Python packages:
-  - fpdf
+  - `fpdf2`
-  - pygments
+  - `pygments`.

 ### Setup